GPTStonks/gptstonks.github.io/docs/blog/posts/llm-speed-comparison.md

 ...
 ```
 If you are using a Docker container, the model must be mounted as a volume in the container to make it accessible to the API.
 ///

-/// success | Pros
-- Utilizes lightweight quantization techniques for efficient inference.
-- Ideal for resource-constrained environments.
-///

-/// danger | Cons
-- Limited availability of pre-trained models compared to other frameworks.
-///

 ### GPTQ (with Hugging Face's LLMs)